mautic/developer-documentation-new/README.md

 2. `vale .`

 ### PhpStorm/PyCharm File Watcher
-You can automatically build changes to rst files using a file watcher.
+You can automatically build changes to `.rst` files using a file watcher.
 1. Go to Preferences -> Tools -> File Watchers -> + button -> custom
 2. Configure the watcher as presented in the screenshot